 Waste and recycling trends of the past year have set a precedent for the challenges and opportunities faced by our industry, customers, communities, and environment in the years ahead.
 Advancements in technology are forging the way for a better future, meanwhile continued setbacks in infrastructure and the growing amount of ocean pollution threaten our vision for tomorrow.
 As we look to 2018, stakeholders around the world are eager to predict the future of smart cities, the circular economy, autonomous vehicles and so forth.

 I sat down with Rubicon’s VP of Sustainability, David Rachelson, to gather insights and intel as to the waste and recycling trends to watch for in 2018.
-You might be surprised as to what he had to say.
+According to Rachelson, the future of recycling and waste involves a cultural shift, technological and criminal justice reform, and a healthy dose of innovation.
+Here’s what he had to say.

-What are the biggest trends to watch for in 2018?
+What are the biggest waste and recycling trends to watch for in 2018?

 David Rachelson: “The waste and recycling industry is making incredible strides in the development of robotics, machine learning, and smart city technology.
 In 2018, we can expect to see further advancement and real-world implementation of these innovations across the public and private sectors.